tryandromeda/website/static/content/docs/api/console.md

    const result = { success: true, count: 42, errors: [] };
    console.log("Operation result:", JSON.stringify(result, null, 2));
    ```

-## Related Examples

-- See `examples/console.ts` for practical console usage examples
-- See `examples/fizzbuzz.ts` for console output in algorithms
-- See `examples/main.ts` for general console usage patterns

 ## See Also